 - Smartphone Interface (Android, iOS) via Wifi and Blynk

 Regular OTA software updates

-The BackpAQ project is constructed from a fairly broad combination of hardware, software and cloud.
-In building BackpAQ, the student will utilize a state-of-the-art stack, with Arduino-based IDE (C++), a handful of powerful APIs and data abstractions, two advanced environmental sensors, and a powerful cloud capability.
+The BackpAQ project is constructed from a rich combination of hardware, software and cloud.
+In building BackpAQ, the student will utilize a full stack, with Arduino-based IDE (C++), a handful of powerful APIs and data abstractions, two advanced environmental sensors, and a powerful cloud capability.